slimphp/Slim-Documentation/docs/objects/router.md

 ## OPTIONS Route

-You can add a route that handles only on `DELETE` method via Slim application's `delete` method.
+You can add a route that handles only on `OPTIONS` method via Slim application's `options` method.

 ```php
 <?php